 It is strictly prohibited for you to engage in the following acts/behaviors in your residence.
+Using your residence for non-residential purposes Subleasing the entirety or part of your residence or transferring the right of lease

-- Using your residence for non-residential purposes - Subleasing the entirety or part of your residence or transferring the right of lease - Parking your automobile or bicycle in a location other than that specified by the Corporation - Owning or temporarily caring for an animal that could cause an inconvenience to others, such as dogs, cats, pigeons, etc., or dangerous animals, such as wild animals or poisonous snakes, etc., within your private living area or the premises of your building (excludes assistance dogs, such as "guide dogs, service dogs, and hearing dogs") - In the best interest of safety, the carrying in of objects, etc., that would pose a health hazard or would be dangerous - Leaving your personal possessions, garbage, or handcrafted items in common areas or the building grounds, etc. - Drying futons, etc., on balcony handrails - Carrying in or installing large, heavy-weight objects, etc. - Taking liquids that could corrode pipes and pouring them down the drain - Causing a noise disturbance by setting the TV/stereo, etc., to high volumes, playing the piano, etc. - Any other acts that could disturb order in the community or inconvenience other tenants
+- Parking your automobile, bicycle, and/or moped in a location other than that specified by the Management Authority - Owning, temporarily caring for, or bringing in an animal that could cause an inconvenience to others, such as dogs, cats, pigeons, etc., or dangerous animals, such as wild animals or poisonous snakes, etc., within your private living area or the premises of your building (excludes assistance dogs, such as "guide dogs, service dogs, and hearing dogs") - In the best interest of safety, the carrying in of objects, etc., that would pose a health hazard or would be dangerous or illegal - Leaving your personal possessions, garbage, or handcrafted items in common areas or the building grounds, etc. - Drying futons, etc., on balcony handrails - Carrying in or installing large, heavy-weight objects, etc. - Taking liquids that could corrode pipes and pouring them down the drain - Causing a noise disturbance by setting the TV/stereo, etc., to high volumes, playing the piano, etc. - Posting signs, documents, or drawings, etc., outside of your private living area - Any other acts that could disturb order in the community or inconvenience other tenants

-In the event that we have found that you have violated any of the individual items, and in cases where you are unable to comply with the instructions/recommendations given by the Corporation, we will cancel your contract and will force you to vacate the residence in accordance with the terms of the rental contract.
+In the event that we have found that you have violated any of the individual items, and in cases where you are unable to comply with the instructions/recommendations given by the Management Authority, we will cancel your contract and will force you to vacate the residence in accordance with the terms of the rental contract.